yohayonyon/blc/README.md

 - Compliance with web standards (`robots.txt`, SSL, email protocols)
 - Practical usage of third-party libraries (e.g., `requests`, `certifi`, `PyInstaller`)

-BLC serves as a platform to reinforce core software engineering principles while delivering a system with practical, real-world utility.

 ---

 ## 📁 Get Started

+Feel free to start with some [📄Sample Outputs](./📄Sample-Outputs).

-Visit the [🚀 Command-Line Usage](./🚀-Command‐Line-Usage) page to learn how to configure, run, and customize BLC.
+Visit the [🚀Usage Instructions](./🚀Usage-Instructions) page to learn how to configure, run, and customize BLC.

 Explore the sections - [📊 Initial Software Requirements](./Software-Requirements), [📐 High-Level Design](./High‐Level-Design) to explore the project's origin and architecture.

 Check out [🛠️ Implementation Notes](./🛠%EF%B8%8F-Implementation-Notes) for insights into the tools, technologies, and key implementation decisions.

-Crawling the web isn’t easy — check out [🐞 Progress and Improvements](./🐞-Crawler-URL-Fetching-Issues-–-Progress-and-Improvements) and [🛠️ The Challenges](./🛠️-Crawler-URL-Fetching-Issues-‐-The-Challenges) to see what was done and achieved.
+Crawling the web isn’t as straightforward as it might seem.
+You can check out what challenges came up and how they were handled in - [🔧 Crawler Fetch Failures & Workarounds](./🔧-Crawler-Fetch-Failures-&-Workarounds), and see how BLC deals with blocked access in [🚫 Sites That Restrict Automated Crawling](./%F0%9F%9A%AB-Sites-That-Restrict-Automated-Crawling).

-A discussion on thread number optimization can be found on [🚀 Performance Tuning: Thread Count](./🚀-Performance-Tuning:-Thread-Count).
+A discussion on thread number optimization can be found on [🚀 Thread Count Optimization](./🚀-Thread-Count-Optimization).

 ---